 What happened then was total turn of luck with all of us discovering that this valley we had spent days in was so much more than we had originally realized.
 Having taken the same route up and down to the beach, we had missed the 13th century bell tower, the pocket sized town square, and the mile-long walk street dotted with restaurants.
 Residents from the surrounding towns were strolling arm-in-arm making it a scene out made familiar from pretty much any old-school Italian film.

 What had begun as a quasi disaster turned out to be one of our best nights here – with us realizing we needed to carpe diem to the best of our abilities.
 Once tempers were tampered and we made it back in the house, everyone was desperate for a real meal, and taking our afternoon to heart, we made the most with what we had.

-Scraping together what was in the fridge, I pulled out a bottle of white wine, some tomatoes, watermelon, arugula, farro, and feta and tossed together this salad.
+Scraping together what was in the fridge, I pulled out a bottle of white wine, some tomatoes, watermelon, arugula, farro, and feta and tossed together this Watermelon, Tomato, and Feta Farro Salad.
 It’s a reminder that my cooking changes with wherever I find myself, in this case, the beautiful humility of a small Italian town.
-The result is an equally simple salad that’s by no means classic Italian, but very much the heart of what the cuisine is all about – fresh ingredients, easy preparation, and little fuss.
+The result is this Watermelon, Tomato, and Feta Farro Salad that’s by no means classic Italian, but very much the heart of what Italian cuisine is all about – fresh ingredients, easy preparation, and little fuss.